June Blooms

 Astilbe is a genus of nearly 20 species.
 The herbaceous perennials are native to eastern Asia and eastern North America.
 Most notably, the plant’s tiny flowers are densely packed onto fern-like mounds.
 The colors include purple, red, pink, and white.
 There are an assortment of species and cultivars found throughout the Garden, with some native species located within the Beneficial Border.

-Location(s): The Secret, Cottage, and Lawn Gardens, the Garden of Inspiration, and the Beneficial Border
+Location(s): Secret, Cottage, and Lawn Gardens, Garden of Inspiration, and Beneficial Border

 White flowers on an oakleaf hydrangea in bloom along Pliny's Allee.